y-scope/spider/docs/src/user-docs/guides-quick-start.md

 The `SPIDER_REGISTER_TASK` macro at the bottom of `src/tasks.cpp` is how we inform Spider that a function should be treated as a task.

-# (Optional) Installing dependencies
+# Installing dependencies

-You can install `Spider` dependencies locally using the `task` command by running:
+You can install `Spider` dependencies within its build directory by running:

 ```shell
 task deps:lib_install